The API Interviews – The Challenges of Working with APIs

 What would your ideal API look like?

-The ideal API would have the ability to filter or mine the records you are interested in.
-In our system we deal with workflows and repeated processes, so all records should have created and modified dates and the API calls have filters for this information.
+My ideal API would also have the ability to filter or mine records you are interested in.
+For example, in our system, we deal with workflows and repeated processes.
+Therefore, all records should have created and modified dates and the API calls have filters for this information.
+The API would restrict the fields being returned to the ones I am interested in.
+No need for every column in the record where I only want to check if it exists or has changed.

 Are there any particular tools that you swear by when working with APIs?